craig-m/rpi_cluster/doc/security.md

 gunzip -dc /proc/config.gz
 ```

-* No AppArmor support
+Without rebuilding the kernel:

-* No SELinux support
+* No AppArmor or SELinux support
 * No support for auditd